academo/kibbe/README.md

 # Installing

-There are 3 ways to install kibbe:
+There are 2 ways to install kibbe:

 * via PIP (recommended) `pip install kibbe --upgrade`
-* Downloading the binary
 * Building it

 ## Via PIP